-I am a climate scientist in the Department of Atmospheric Sciences at the University of Washington working with Dennis Hartmann and David Battisti.
-I recently completed my Ph.D. in the Environmental Science and Engineering Department at Caltech studying the sensitivity of zonal variations in the hydrological cycle to climate change.
+I am a climate scientist in the Department of Atmospheric Sciences at the University of Washington working with David Battisti, LuAnne Thompspn, and Dennis Hartmann.
+I completed my Ph.D. in 2016 in the Environmental Science and Engineering Department at Caltech studying the sensitivity of zonal variations in the hydrological cycle to climate change.
 This work focused on planetary waves, their role in the hydrological cycle, and their changes with climate change.
 My background is in physics and I am broadly interested in understanding the complex interactions between the many elements of the climate system: the atmosphere, the ocean, the cryosphere, and the land surface.

 My passion for earth science is part of a broader interest in exploring, learning about, and teaching about the earth.
 I try to bring it all together on my blog.
 I also try to document beautiful landscapes from around the world with my photography.